nv23014-mohammed-taha/reception-/README.md

 ## Doctors in the system

 10 doctors across different specialties — Cardiology, Pediatrics, Orthopedics, Dermatology, General Medicine, Gynecology, Neurology, Ophthalmology, ENT, and Psychiatry.
-Their schedules default to 9am–6pm Sunday to Thursday but the admin can change that.
+Their schedules default to 9am–6pm Sunday to Thursday but the admin can change that and it will be refelected when the clinet books.

 ## Clinic details

 AlShifa Clinic, Building 115, Block 945, Street 4504, Awali, Bahrain.
 Open Sun–Thu 9am to 6pm.

----

-*Student project — 2025*
+thank you for reading:)